 SPP 705–02: Family Leave of Absence

-To allow eligible employees time off under the Family and Medical Leave Act (FMLA) to care for themselves or family members due to a serious health condition, for a birth of and bonding with a child, for the placement and bonding with the employee of a child for adoption, or for a qualified exigency arising out of the fact that the employee’s family member is a covered military member on covered active duty
+To allow eligible employees time off under the Family and Medical Leave Act (FMLA) to care for themselves or family members due to a serious health condition, for the birth of and subsequent bonding with a biological child, for pre-adoption or pre-foster care matters, for the placement and subsequent bonding with an adopted or foster child, or for a qualified exigency arising out of the fact that the employee’s family member is a covered military member on covered active duty

 Family and Medical Leave Act of 1993 as amended